-Storm restoration in Port Orange
+Storm damage restoration in Port Orange

 Port Orange is a residential city of roughly 62,000 on Volusia County's mainland, sitting just south of Daytona Beach along the Halifax River with an established suburban character and a coastline separated from the Atlantic only by the barrier island across the water.
 That proximity to the Halifax and to the county's broader river network means Port Orange faces the riverine flooding threat that has repeatedly proven more damaging across Volusia than distance from the beach might suggest.
 Major storms have pushed the county's rivers well above flood stage, and Hurricane Milton delivered more than 15 inches of rainfall that flooded homes internally in nearby communities and triggered St. Johns River flooding long after the storm's center had passed.
 We connect Port Orange homeowners with vetted, licensed local contractors for a free storm-damage assessment.